billpottle/financial_simulator/README.md

 If no one ever had any unexpected expenses, and you could predict the return of every asset class perfectly, then personal finance would be easy because there would be one 'right' or 'best' answer.
 However, in the real world there is a lot of uncertainty.
 This program models this using a 'Monte Carlo' approach - basically running many random simulations and doing statistics on the result.

-##How to Use
+## How to Use

 Most people would vary the input parameters and run multiple simulations.
-This could help you answer questions like
+This could help you answer questions like:

 - How many years will you need to work?
 - How sensitive is your situation to unexpected expenses?